D and DR Divisional Instructions

 (Wednesday) Hearings begin promptly at 9:00 AM

-As the court continues to hold hearings via Zoom, parties may view the recurring Zoom Meeting information on the Court's website to appear at Traffic/Animal Infraction Trials on Wednesdays.
+As the court continues to hold some hearings via Zoom as a courtesy, parties may view the recurring Zoom Meeting information on the Court's website to appear at Traffic/Animal Infraction Trials on Wednesdays.
 A recurring Zoom Meeting link is being provided on the Court's website.
 In addition, the Clerk, when scheduling the hearing, will provide the necessary Zoom Meeting information on the subpoena and notice of hearing issued.
 It will be the responsibility of the parties to appear via Zoom with the Zoom Meeting information provided on the Clerk issued subpoena and available on the Court's website.
 Please continue to check your notice of hearings and/or subpoena to see instructions on how your appearance is required, either in-person or via Zoom.
+If it is via Zoom, the Zoom link will be on the notice.

-If you have a request regarding your case, please file in writing with the Clerk.
-You may access the Clerk’s website for online e-filing or for information about your case at: www.mypalmbeachclerk.com
+If you have a request regarding your case, please file in writing with the Clerk and it will be forwarded to the Judge for review.
+You may access the Clerk's website for online e-filing or for information about your case at: www.mypalmbeachclerk.com

 • For attorneys, some motions may be settled by agreed order in lieu of setting hearings.